harmindersinghnijjar/quora-qa-automation/README.md

 driver = webdriver.Chrome()
 driver.set_page_load_timeout(X) # Increase the timeout to X seconds
 ```

-In the above code, the set_page_load_timeout() method sets the maximum time to wait for a page to load before throwing an error.
-By increasing this timeout value, you may be able to avoid the "timeout: Timed out receiving message from renderer" error.
+In the code above, the set_page_load_timeout() method is responsible for specifying the maximum time the browser should wait for a page to load before throwing an error.
+By increasing this timeout value, you may be able to circumvent the "timeout: Timed out receiving message from renderer" error.

-Remember to adjust the timeout value based on your specific needs and internet speed.
-A longer timeout may lead to slower test execution, so it's important to find the right balance.
+It is important to remember to adjust the timeout value based on your specific needs and internet speed.
+A lengthier timeout may result in slower test execution, so finding the appropriate balance is crucial.